wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/8-summary.md

 Development takes place in the Process Designer.
 Actions are the basic building blocks of a Process, while Variables are used to store data to be used as input or output in Actions.

-Actions are executed sequentially; however, this sequence may be changed by certain Actions, like Conditionals and Loops.
+Actions are run sequentially; however, this sequence may be changed by certain Actions, like Conditionals and Loops.
 Conditionals modify the Process’ behavior based on certain conditions, while loops enable the repetition of certain Actions.

 Functions can be used to organize and reuse parts of a Process more easily.
 The Designer allows users to extensively test and troubleshoot a Process during development.